NKrvavica/fqs/README.md

  > Why not simply use `numpy.roots` or `numpy.linalg.eigvals` for all polynomials?

 For single polynomial, both quartic and cubic solvers are one order of magnitude faster than `numpy.roots` and `numpy.linalg.eigvals`.
-For large number of polynomials (>1_0000), both quartic and cubic solver are one order of mangitude faster than `numpy.linalg.eigvals and two order of magnitude faster than `numpy.roots` inside a list comprehension.
+For large number of polynomials (>1_0000), both quartic and cubic solver are one order of magnitude faster than `numpy.linalg.eigvals` and two order of magnitude faster than `numpy.roots` inside a list comprehension.

  # License